Supplemental Nutrition Assistance Program: 2023 aid shrink

 The SNAP emergency allotments, a temporary increase in benefits implemented at the start of the COVID-19 pandemic in March 2020, were ended in March 2023 under the Consolidated Appropriations Act, 2023.
 For the average recipient, the change would mean about $90 less per month.

+2025 legislative changes under OBBBA

+In 2025, after the re-election of Donald Trump, Congress passed the One Big Beautiful Bill Act (P.L.
+119-21) which cut funding to an array of social programs such as SNAP and Medicaid; it was signed into law by the President on July 4, 2025.
+OBBBA made major changes to SNAP, including: